 Throughout 2003 and 2004, craftsmen from two local companies, the carpenters Pierre-Jean Juste and roofing specialists Fetis, set about delivering a new staircase and dome that would not only complete the church’s silhouette but that would also be a destination in itself, providing visitors with a unique view over the village of Lamarque, the surrounding vineyards (this is Haut-Médoc territory, wine-lovers) and countryside, and out towards the Gironde estuary.

 The view has to be earned though.
 To reach the 39-metre-high vantage point, there are 189 wooden steps to climb.
 In all, seven landings break up the ascent, and each section of the staircase boasts a different shape and design.
-According to guide Josette Nonier, the chops and changes in the meandering and winding route of the staircase were inspired by the labyrinth scene which takes place in a library in Umberto Eco’s “The Name of the Rose.
+According to guide Josette Nonier, the chops and changes in the meandering and winding route of the staircase were inspired by the labyrinth scene which takes place in a library in Umberto Eco’s “The Name of the Rose”.

-Cross-section of steeple and its staircase,
+Cross-section of steeple and its staircase, as featured in official leaflet. |

 The staircase also passes very close by to the 1-ton church bell, which is rarely in use.
 However if, like me, you happen to be there on the day a wedding is taking place, you will witness the bell in full flow and, believe you me, it is one loud and powerful beast.
 Several weeks on, I can still feel the vibrations in my bones.